- Free Agency

 I hope you are catching the drift of what I am saying, and yes that past paragraph was more than a little semi-autobiographical.

 Well that same convoluted analogy can be used to explain much of the success of Lewis.

 Lewis has always been about reading defences, running the right routes, breaking tackles and of course the occasional push off.
-This is not to say he doesn't have speed, he has enough, it's just that you wouldn't want to put money on Lewis in a 100-yard dash against any of the top wide outs in this league.
+This is not to say he doesn’t have speed, he has enough, it’s just that you wouldn’t want to put money on Lewis in a 100-yard dash against any of the top wide outs in this league.
 But if you put the 10 best receivers on a basketball court, I guarantee you Lewis will come down with the most rebounds.
 He’s the Charles Barkley of the CFL, using every conceivable angle and his relentless physicality to beat defensive backs and linebackers play after play.